tfeb/dsm/README.md

 **`dsm-error/mine`** is the type of errors signalled by `dsm` which it considers to be its fault.
 Please report any of these.

-Of course other errors may occur which it has not foreseen: report these too.
+Of course, other errors may occur which it has not foreseen: report these also.

 ## Some simple examples
 ```lisp